getcodelimit/codelimit/README.md

 # Development

-After installing depencies with `poetry install`, CodeLimit can be run from the repository root like this:
+After installing dependencies with `poetry install`, CodeLimit can be run from the repository root like this:

 ```shell